hadarsonego/vagrant_nginx_chef/README.md

 The chef will then read the recipe that contains the instruction for what to do.

-1. Read all the cooksbooks in the cookbooks directory, one of them is the Nginx cookbook i downloaded from the chef website.
+1. Read all the cookbooks in the cookbooks directory, one of them is the Nginx cookbook i downloaded from the chef website.

 2. The nginx will be installed when it's recipe will start.